-Dropdowns allows the Method User to choose from a unique list of options.
+Dropdowns allows a user to choose from a unique list of options.
+In the below example image, we can choose from a list of our contacts.

-The options a user can choose from a dropdown are records stored in a table.
+The options a user can choose from a dropdown are defined by the contents of another table.
 When using a dropdown control, it will need to be attached to an existing table with unique record options.

 Settings